 Q: I have been using “X” wet mop for about two bottles of cleaner’s worth.
 This came recommended to me.
-There is now a streaky residue on my floors that I would like to remove.
+There is now a streaky mop residue on my floors that I would like to remove.
 The residue is also causing other aesthetic problems.
 What is the best way to remove the residue?

 A: It’s quite annoying, isn’t it?
 Several years ago, after reading the MSDS sheet for their wet product, I felt it was safe to suggest to my customers.
-Within a couple of weeks I knew that was a mistake.
-They claim it does not leave a residue, but obviously it does.
+Within a couple of weeks, I knew that was a mistake.
+They claim it does not leave a residue, but obviously, it does.

-Here is what you do: Buy a concentrate gallon of Bona Kemi Pacific Floor Cleaner.
+Here is what you do: Buy a concentrated gallon of Bona Kemi Pacific Floor Cleaner.
 Most hardwood retail outlets will sell this product.
 I would suggest the undiluted concentrate which you can then mix with water in a spray bottle at a ratio or 5:1 or 7:1 as per label instructions.
 This is an excellent product and will remove any contamination left by this other “cleaner”. www.bonakemi.com

 Webmaster’s note: It appears to me that just about every new “doesn’t leave a residue” claim turns out to be unreliable.
-It is better to go with a well tested cleaner from a well known wood flooring producer, like Bona Kemi.
-They are more interested in making their products look good, than a big clean-all sales company would be– know what I mean?
+It is better to go with a well-tested cleaner from a well-known wood flooring producer, like Bona Kemi.
+They are more interested in making their products look good than a big clean-all sales company would be– know what I mean?

 Follow-up Q from another Q&A: A small piece of dried paint from the foyer painter was on the floor and I was wiping the floor with a S****** by hand.
 The hunk of paint was stuck in it and made the scratch.
 I made it before we even used it.